 Sands has a range of training and learning opportunities for professionals, these have been developed to build the knowledge and skills required to deliver effective care for families when a baby dies.

-Sands webinars are hosted live and are ideal for any professional working in maternity services or neonatal care.
+Sands webinars are hosted live and are ideal for any professional or student working in maternity services, neonatal care or in the community with bereaved families.
 The webinars cover the key principles of excellent bereavement care and are designed to support professionals during COVID19 when face to face training is restricted.

 At the end of each session participants will understand what good bereavement care looks like and know how best to support bereaved families in their care.

 The voice of bereaved parents and the needs of professionals supporting them are at the centre of the learning materials, which include video content and links to useful tools and research.
 The session will last 90mins and will include the following topics:

 - Grief, loss and trauma